 Plenty of controversial drone industry issues can be found within the text of a single article from our colleagues at sUAS News, titled ‘Don’t be Evil DJI‘.
 We’re still trying to get to get a grip on exactly what the point of the piece was.
 But a number of claims were made against the Chinese drone manufacturer.

 These claims included references to “DJI’s part in what appears to be phishy things when it comes to regulations and FAA rulemaking” and links to sites for people keen to hack their way past the company’s Geofencing functionality.
 There was also justification for doing so:

 “Why so angry then DJI when people unlock your products to remove the restrictions you put in place?
 Did you really think that people would do nothing and just happily accept losing functionality, functionality that they paid for essentially?”

-On top of that is a lingering conspiracy theory – perpetrated by the same site and its contributors – that drones made by the DJI are being used to share sensitive data with the Chinese government.
+On top of that is a lingering conspiracy theory – perpetuated by the same site and some of its contributors – that drones made by the DJI are being used to share sensitive data with the Chinese government.

 On Unfair Influence

 We may be missing something here.
 But there isn’t anything fishy about an industry leader offering input on regulations for the emerging drone space.

 Along with Parrot, GoPro and 3DR, DJI is a member of the Drone Manufacturer Alliance, a group specifically set up to share ideas with policy makers.
 DJI is also represented on the FAA’s Drone Advisory Committee, along with leading business figures such as Intel CEO Brian Krzanich, Precision Hawk’s Michael Chasen and members from Facebook, Amazon Prime and 3DR.
 Hardly a collection of Chinese sleeper agents.
 The members of this group are recommended by the RTCA with final approval of all members coming from the FAA.